Controls / while playing

 Guard-break check

-After light pressure, test M2 heavy timing against a blocking opponent or training rhythm so the input has a clear purpose.
+After light pressure, test the R heavy input (called M2 in mechanics notes) against a blocking opponent or training rhythm.

 04